 - When you are ready to remove your bread from the can; use a can opener to remove the bottom.

 - Tap the end of the can on a counter to loosen the bread, and allow it to slowly drop down and out of the can.

 This bread is delicious by itself but can also be served with many different spreads.

 - Jams (blackberry and apricot complement it well)

 - Jelly (spiced apple jelly and currant jelly are amazing)

 - Hazelnut spread

 - Natural peanut butter

-In many families, baking traditions and recipes are handed down through each generation, not only as a way to share the families past but to share time with children as they grow and learn.
+In many families, baking traditions and recipes are handed down through each generation, not only as a way to share the families' past but to share time with children as they grow and learn.
 Baking is the perfect way to spend quality time with children.
-Baking teaches children about the process of cooking and it's messy so therefor it's fun.
+Baking teaches children about the process of cooking, and it's messy, so therefore it's fun.